shwetayede3012-cloud/ibm-developer-skills-network-mcino-Introduction-to-Git-and-GitHub/README.md

 - **Rate of Interest** — the annual interest rate (in percentage)
 - **Time Period** — the duration in years

-Using these values, the script calculates simple interest using the formula:
+Using  values, the script calculates simple interest using the formula:

 Simple Interest = (Principal × Rate × Time) / 100
 ## How to Run